 5. LOCATION, LOCATION

 I shoot both in-home and on-location, but regardless of the “where”, the more important question is – will this place be meaningful to your family?
-Think of places that your family visits as part of your normal routine.
+Think of places within your community that your family visits as part of your normal routine.
 The connection between people is important, but if the environment can add to the story, it will be even more meaningful!

 6. FULL BELLIES MAKE HAPPY KIDS